III A Man

 all tactical-strategical steps of realization towards the desired result.

-a1,3) Span of intention stretches from internal physiological-psychic-emotional-motivational-mental-
+d1,3) Span of intention stretches from internal physiological-motivational-emotional-psychic-mental-

 spiritual stimulus to comparing, weighting, sizing, arranging, fitting, bonding, bundling, decision and

-from there externally to consideration of values, responsibilities, priorities, means, place, time, pro-
+from there externally to communication and action with consideration of values, responsibilities, priori-

 ning aspirations and with it lasting human-mental-spiritual products and environments.